ImagingDataCommons/IDC-Docs/data/organization-of-data/clinical.md

 * `number_batches` (INTEGER, NULLABLE) - records the number of batches.
 Within the source data patients are sometimes grouped into different 'batches' (i.e. training vs test, responder vs non-responder etc.) and the batches are placed in different locations (i.e. different files or different sheets in the same Excel file)

 * `source_info` (RECORD, REPEATED) - an array of records with information about the table sources.
-These sources are either files downloaded from the TCIA wiki or another BigQuery table (as is the case for CPTAC).
+These sources are either files downloaded from the TCIA wiki or another BigQuery table (as is the case for CPTAC and TCGA collections).
 There is a source_info record for each source 'batch' described above

 * `source_info.srcs` (STRING, REPEATED) - a source file downloaded from the TCIA wiki may be a ZIP file, and CSV file, or an Excel file.
 Sometimes the ZIP files contain other ZIP files that must be opened to extract the clinical data.
 In the _source_info.src_ array the first string is the file that is downloaded from TCIA for this particular source batch.
 The final string is the CSV or Excel file that contains the clinical data.
 Any intermediate strings are the names of ZIP files 'in between' the downloaded file and the clinical file.
-For the cptac_clinical table, this field contains the source BigQuery table (isb-cgc-bq.CPTAC.gdc_current)
+For CPTAC and TCGA collections this field contains the source BigQuery table

 * `source_info.added_md5` (STRING, NULLABLE) - md5 hash of the downloaded file from TCIA when the table was first added